Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Summary and Conclusions

 \item How does MRI-driven turbulence behave in the presence of both ambipolar diffusion and vertical gravity?

 \item What are the implications for turbulence in the outer regions of protoplanetary disks where ambipolar diffusion is dominant?

 \end{itemize}

 With the ambipolar Elsasser number, Am, (see equation~\ref{am1}) remaining constant, we addressed the first question.
 We found that the density-weighted stress decreases with increasing ambipolar diffusion and decays to negligible values for ${\rm Am} < 1$.
 Another parameter that controls the stress levels, however, is the amplitude of the toroidal field strength, which oscillates in time due to the dynamo \citep{simon11a}.
-Namely, the stronger the amplitude of oscillation (but not too strong which would suppress the MRI in the presence of ambipolar diffusion), the larger the turbulent stresses.
+The stronger the amplitude of oscillation (but not so strong that the MRI is suppressed in the presence of ambipolar diffusion), the larger the turbulent stresses.
 The average strength of this varying field combined with ambipolar diffusion affect the MRI in such a way that the turbulent stress does not necessarily increase monotonically with decreasing diffusion.
-All our results are consistent with unstratified numerical simulations of \cite{bai11a}, although the subtleties with the ambipolar MRI dynamo due to the addition of vertical gravity does not guarantee a one-to-one correspondence between the level of diffusion and that of the turbulent stress.
+All our results are consistent with unstratified numerical simulations of \cite{bai11a}, although the subtleties of the ambipolar MRI dynamo due to the addition of vertical gravity does not guarantee a one-to-one correspondence between the level of diffusion and that of the turbulent stress.

 Additional noticeable effects emerged from these constant Am calculations.
 First, as ambipolar diffusion is increased, the dynamo oscillation period becomes longer.
 Above Am $\sim 100$, the oscillation period approaches the ideal MHD limit of 10 orbits.
 This result opens up more questions than it answers, as we do not yet have an understanding of the dynamo in the ideal MHD limit, let alone including a diffusion term.
 However, it may be insightful to apply an ambipolar diffusion term to current, simplified models of the MRI dynamo to help in further understanding the physics of the dynamo.
 Second, the typical turbulent fluctuations become larger in scale (i.e., have a larger correlation length) and become more aligned with the azimuthal direction as ambipolar diffusion is increased.
 This last point has important implications for local simulations that include ambipolar diffusion.
 Increased diffusion evidently favors larger scale fluctuations, and for simulations with strong diffusion, larger shearing boxes are required.
 A box size of at least $8H\times16H\times8H$ is required to properly capture, the MRI turbulence with Am $\lesssim 10$.
 This also motivates further studies of ambipolar diffusion and the MRI in {\it global simulations}, where one is not limited by scales of order $H$.